airbnb/Showkase/README.md

 <details>
   <summary>How do I provide feedback?</summary>
-  The [issues](https://github.com/airbnb/Showkase/issues) tab is the best place to do that.
+  The <a href="https://github.com/airbnb/Showkase/issues">issues</a> tab is the best place to do that.
 </details>

 <details>
   <summary>
     Why can't we have a single annotation like `Showkase` for all the UI elements?
-Why did you create a different annotation for each UI element(`@ShowkaseComposable` for composables, `@ShowkaseColor` for colors & @ShowkaseTypography` for text styles)?
+Why did you create a different annotation for each UI element(@ShowkaseComposable for composables,
+    @ShowkaseColor for colors & @ShowkaseTypography for text styles)?
   </summary>
   This was done mostly for future proofing.
 Even though these annotations have the same properties right now, it's possible that they will diverge as we add more features.
 Once more